Kensington Consulting's Candidate of the Week - Applications Engineer

 HP and Siemens announces an expansion of their strategic alliance to help customers transform their businesses with industrial additive manufacturing.

-Siemens, an innovation leader in automation and digitalization, and HP, the leader in industrial 3D printing, will expand their integrated additive manufacturing solution, incorporating new systems and software innovations including overall product lifecycle management, AM factory optimization, industrial 3D printing and data intelligence, manufacturing execution, and performance analytics, read more.
+Siemens, an innovation leader in automation and digitalisation, and HP, the leader in industrial 3D printing, will expand their integrated additive manufacturing solution, incorporating new systems and software innovations including overall product lifecycle management, AM factory optimisation, industrial 3D printing and data intelligence, manufacturing execution, and performance analytics, read more.

 Kensington Additive News - Episode 11 - 02/05/2019

 Zero Barrier, a Wisconsin-based start-up, is working on building a 3D printer that it claims will make metal 3D printing faster and cheaper.
 Currently, 3D printing is one of the most expensive methods to make metal parts.
 Most metal 3D printers are high-cost laser-based systems which use special metal powders, read more.

 To help protect NASA's Space Launch System and Orion Spacecraft, technicians and engineers are using 3D printed part molds to ensure ideal thermal protection on smaller components and hardware.
 Traditionally, spray-on foam or another type of insulation is applied to parts of all sizes to protect the rocket from the heat generated during launch.
 This insulation also helps to keep propellant cool so it doesn't combust, read more.